wp-plugins/easy-content-templates/readme.txt

 2. Step 3.
 Template Usage - After the Template finishes loading, you can now build upon the template by editing the post or page and filling in values.

 == Changelog ==

+= 1.3.1 =
+* remove the limit on admins when viewing templates - they can now see all templates created by other authors

 = 1.3 =
 * added the long awaited timeout fix